pcapel/tmux-nvim-bridge/README.md

-# Lua Slime
+# Bridge Neovim buffers to Tmux
-Tslime, but ported to lua.
+This is just tslime.vim, but ported to lua.

 ## Goals
 The primary goal of this project is to learn how to develop a plugin in Lua.